batuhanozkaya-bo/Company-Policies-And-Meme-Inflation/README.md

 ## Hypothesis

 1. Null Hypothesis: The mean of lifespan (trending weeks) of memes emerged before 2020 is the same as the mean lifespan of the memes emerged after 2020
-2. Alternative Hypothesis: The mean lifespan of memes emerged before 2020 is longer than those of memes emerged after 2020
+2. Alternative Hypothesis: The mean lifespan of memes emerged before 2020 is longer than that of memes emerged after 2020

 ## Data Collection